-Eighteen years ago, in a ranch at the foothills of Ventura, a surf dog legend was born.
+Twenty years ago, in a ranch at the foothills of Ventura, a surf dog legend was born.

 Buddy began surfing when he was two years old.
 Enjoying a beautiful day on the beach with his family, he saw a boogie board free up and seized the moment.
 Buddy jumped on and started to balance on the board.
 He was a natural!
 His family took turns pulling him along the shore and Buddy couldn’t stop barking with excitement.
 Holding the back of the board, they let Buddy experience the thrill of catching a wave and he never turned back.

 Buddy’s family grew up surfing in Ventura.
 Since they were little kids in the 60s, Bruce and his brothers loved surfing, driving in a 1939 Woody from C Street to Rincon beach and back.
 Bruce was ecstatic to find out his dog also had a passion for the sport.
 What a great and very Ventura hobby to share!

 Buddy slowly began riding waves on his own, going out a little further each time.
 His love for surfing led him from a boogie board to a 5’6 Doyle soft board on which he caught waves as big as five feet!
 Through trial and error, Buddy developed his own techniques and learned when to move back and lay low, and when to stand up and move forward on the board.

 Buddy did experience one particularly memorable wipeout when his board pearled sending him into the water while a wave crashed on top of him.
 It was a scary moment for Bruce waiting for Buddy to surface.
 That’s when Buddy gained his own befitting red life vest and learned to position his center of gravity further back on the board.